mircea-negreanu/ex-github-pages-project/README.md

 This site uses **kramdown** as a markdown parser.
 A description of its syntax (and the way it differs or enhances the standard markdown can be found [here](http://kramdown.gettalong.org/syntax.html) )

+In order to see the site locally, just go to the folder where you cloned the repository and issue

+    jekyll serve --watch